LiGNUxMan/SysStat/README.md

 ### Roadmap

 - [ ] Port the full CustomTkinter GUI to the new modular architecture
-- [ ] Audible alert when a critical metric goes red
 - [ ] Graphing historical data from saved `.log` reports

 ### Author